-United Tribes Technical College is accredited by the North Central Association of Colleges and Schools (NCA).
+United Tribes Technical College is accredited by the Higher Learning Commission (HLC).

 In the spring of 1978, United Tribes was granted candidacy for accreditation status at the certificate-granting level by the North Central Association of Colleges and Schools.
 In 1982, United Tribes was granted initial accreditation as "United Tribes Technical Center".

 UTTC made a major change in 1987 and asked the North Central Association to accredit two of its vocational programs at the Associate of Applied Science (AAS) degree level.
 NCA conducted a review of the college and accredited two degrees, one in Licensed Practical Nursing and the other in Medical Records Technology.
 At the same time, the institution's name was changed to "United Tribes Technical College".
 Another accreditation review occurred in the spring of 1990 whereby NCA approved accredited degrees in the Business Clerical and Criminal Justice programs.
 In the summer of 1993, three additional programs - Automotive Service Technology; Art/Art Marketing; and Early Childhood Education - were accredited through 2001 by NCA.
 UTTC has the world's only Injury Prevention program at the AAS level.
 With the arrival of the new millennium and increased Tribal workforce needs, the college introduced new programs such as Tribal Management, Tourism & Hospitality Management, Computer Information Technology, and Medical Transcription & Coding.